Namibia

 I’m pleased to say I felt very safe travelling around Namibia.
 If you stay outside its capital, Windhoek, which you would probably want to do anyway, you will feel very secure.
 Otherwise, just exercise precaution here as you would in any major city.

-One of the reasons for this is that it is so sparsely populated.
-Namibia is in fact one of the least densely populated countries in the world, Admittedly , desert does take up a lot of the country making it quite inhospitable but it also adds to its attraction.
+One of the reasons for Namibia being such a safe country is that it is so sparsely populated.
+Namibia is one of the least densely populated countries in the world.
+Desert covers much of the country, making it quite inhospitable.
+But, it also adds to its attraction.

-I literally drove for hours without coming across other cars and when they approached I would see this wonderful dust ball on the horizon getting closer and closer.
-It was quite incredible marvelling at the huge open spaces around.
+Driving in Namibia is quite unique in that you can often drive for hours without seeing any other cars.
+When they finally approach, you see this wonderful dust ball on the horizon getting closer and closer.
+It was quite incredible taking in the huge open spaces around and feeling almost on top of the world.

 Be prepared for roads made up of gravel, sand, rocks and more.
-Download your music or podcasts and get used to 5-6 hrs a day of driving as you marvel at your surrounds.
+Download your music or podcasts.
+Prepare for 5-6 hours a day of driving.
+Marvel at your surroundings and just drive.

-Just please remember to do all your driving during the day.
+Plan to do all your driving during the day.
 The distances will no doubt be long between each of your overnight stays.
-Combined with the poor road conditions means slow progress is often inevitable.
+Added with the poor road conditions means slow progress is often inevitable.

-At night, there is no lighting on the roads and more importantly the wildlife comes out and strays onto these roads.
+At night, there is no lighting on the roads.
+More importantly, the wildlife comes out and strays onto these roads.
 I once mistimed my driving to my next accommodation and found myself in the dark for 15 minutes.
 I literally had to zigzag around zebras in front of my vehicle as I crawled along in first gear.

-If you would really prefer not to drive in Namibia, do not worry and definitely do not rule out Namibia as a destination.
-There are options for you to discover this beautiful country.
+If you’d prefer not to drive in Namibia, do not worry.
+You should definitely not rule out Namibia as a destination.
+There are many, popular options for you to discover this beautiful country.

 4WD Tour Namibia